RLGym/rlgym.github.io/docs/introduction/introduction.md

 ## What is RLGym?
-The Rocket League Gym is a python API that can be used to treat the game [Rocket League](https://www.rocketleague.com) as though it were an [OpenAI Gym](https://gym.openai.com)-style environment for Reinforcement Learning projects.
+The Rocket League Gym is a Python API that can be used to treat the game [Rocket League](https://www.rocketleague.com) as though it were an [OpenAI Gym](https://gym.openai.com)-style environment for Reinforcement Learning projects.

 ## How it Works